bio-tools/biotoolsSchemaDocs/biotoolsschema_elements.rst

-   "name", "Name of the entity that is credited.", "xs:token (restriction)", "0 or 1" "orcidid", "Unique identifier (ORCID iD) of a person that is credited.", "xs:token (restriction)", "0 or 1" "email", "Email address.", "email address", "0 or 1" "url", "URL, e.g. homepage of an institute.", "URL", "0 or 1" "tel", "Telephone number.", "xs:token (restriction)", "0 or 1"
+   "name", "Name of the entity that is credited.", "xs:token (restriction)", "0 or 1" "orcidid", "Unique identifier (ORCID iD) of a person that is credited.", "xs:token (restriction)", "0 or 1" "gridid", "Unique identifier (GRID ID) of an organisation that is credited.", "xs:token (restriction)", "0 or 1" "email", "Email address.", "email address", "0 or 1" "url", "URL, e.g. homepage of an institute.", "URL", "0 or 1" "tel", "Telephone number.", "xs:token (restriction)", "0 or 1"